 Aside from relaxing in our room and on our private oceanfront deck, our favorite hangout spot was the Crown Reggae.
 This was the resort’s outdoor bar situated on a rocky coast with the perfect view of the sunset.
 We spent two evenings there enjoying snacks and drinks with great company and watching the sun go down in brilliant colors.

-There are a few different areas to sit: we could have chosen the front row view on Thai style cushions on the beach near tiki torches, lounged under a thatched roof, chilled at tables under a few string of lanterns, or our personal choice, enjoyed cocktails in the treehouses.
-The kid in us loved this feature!
+There are a few different areas to sit.
+There’s the front row view on Thai style cushions on the beach near tiki torches, a thatched roof pavilion to lounge under, tables under a few strings of lanterns to enjoyed cocktails, or a treehouse to chill in.
+The kid in us loved this last feature!

 Pool, Spa, and Gym